-Whence came the giant tortoises, the Galapagos, for whom the islands were named, is a deep mystery.
-The most probable source for them as for the iguanas, the Darwin finches, and the other land birds is the South American mainland.
-Over the ages a slow trickle of animal and plant life has arrived at the Galapagos Islands by wind or by rafting on the ocean currents.
+Whence came the giant tortoises, the Galápagos, for whom the islands were named, is a deep mystery.
+The most probable source for them, as for the iguanas, the Darwin finches, and the other land birds, is the South American mainland.
+Over the ages a slow trickle of animal and plant life has arrived at the Galápagos Islands by wind or by rafting on the ocean currents.
 The migrants have been accidental and they have been few and far between.
-Had it been otherwise the isolation of the occasional arrivals would have been broken and their evolutionary adaptation to the special, austere conditions on the islands interrupted by competition.
-The number of species found there today would be greater and their ancestral relationships to continental types more clearly apparent, their specialization and uniqueness less the attention of early visitors to the Islands, the remarkable tameness of all the animals and birds was a cause for comment and wonder.
-In spite of the awe they inspired, the typically (creatures which) human impulse of early explorers was to kill the birds that came within range of their clubs.
+Had it been otherwise the isolation of the occasional arrivals would have been broken, and their evolutionary adaptation to the special, austere conditions on the islands would have been interrupted by competition.
+The number of species found there today would then be greater; and their ancestral relationships to continental types would be more clearly apparent, and their specialization and uniqueness less apparent.

+Although the big tortoises and iguanas first attracted the attention of early visitors to the Islands, the remarkable tameness of all the animals and birds was a cause for comment and awe.
+But, the typically human impulse of early explorers was to kill the creatures which came within range of their clubs.
 Ship logs contain many accounts of the vulnerability of the animals.
 Galapagos hawks whose curiosity led them to alight beside sailors from whaling ships were rewarded with blows.
 Other smaller birds were killed too, not for food as in the case of the tortoises and land iguanas, but simply because it could be done so easily.
 The vegetation, which in many respects was no less remarkable, did not receive the same notice as the birds.
-Its thorniness and impenstrability was a subjects of complaint by those ship crews who attempted to make their way inland in search for water, but relationships to, and differences from, mainland forms went largely unnoticed.
-Few accounts are found of the giant opuntia, the tree form of prickly pear cacti, with orangebrown trunks more than three feet in diameter; or the scalesia, members of the composite family to which the sunflowers belong, individual varieties of which rivaled forest trees in size and are referred to as sunflower trees because in bloom their crowns are covered with small, white daisy-like flowers.
+Its thorniness and impenetrability were subjects of complaint by those ship crews who attempted to make their way inland in search for water, but relationships to, and differences from, mainland forms went largely unnoticed.
+Few accounts are found of the giant opuntia, the tree form of prickly pear cacti, with orange-brown trunks more than three feet in diameter; or the scalesia, members of the composite family to which the sunflowers belong, individual varieties of which rivaled forest trees in size and are referred to as sunflower trees because in bloom their crowns are covered with small, white daisy-like flowers.